Microchip-MPLAB-Harmony/csp_apps_pic32mk/apps/ocmp/ocmp_compare_mode/readme.md

 - Connect the Debug USB port (J500) on the board to the computer using a micro USB cable

+### Setting up PIC32MK MCA Curiosity Pro Board

+- Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application

 1. Build and program the application project using its IDE